Matchstick puzzle: Remove 4 sticks to leave 3 triangles in hexagonal wheel

-Solution to the matchstick triangle puzzle: Remove 4 matches to get 3 equilateral triangles: By Common stick analysis and Question analysis answer technique
+Solution to the matchstick puzzle: Remove 4 sticks to leave 3 triangles in hexagonal wheel: By Common stick analysis and Question analysis answer technique

 The first job when solving any matchstick puzzle is to count the total number of matchsticks.
 It is 12 in six triangles forming the wheel of a hexagon.

 Question 1: How many matchsticks are needed to form 6 independent triangles?
 It is simply 18.

 Question 2: How could then only 12 matchsticks form the six triangles?